cerndb/wls-cern-sso/README.md

 ## Contributing

 I have tried to make the implementation as much general as possible.
-However it is possible that you have to do some changes in order to make it work to your environment.
-Please feel free to submit bug reports and pull request via [Github](https://github.com/cerndb/wls-cern-sso)
+However it is possible that you have to do some changes in order to make it work in your environment.
+Please feel free to submit bug reports and pull request via [Github](https://github.com/cerndb/wls-cern-sso).